danie11edotcom/nodecomicapp/README.md

 # Command Line Comic App
-Command line application to retreive comic information using the Marvel API built with Node.js
+Command line application to retrieve comic information using the Marvel API built with Node.js